Apartment Application Process 101

-Although it may vary from one apartment to another, there are things you can do to speed up the process, starting with being prepared and well-educated about what’s to come.
+Although it may vary from one apartment to another—for example, furnished apartments in Atlanta could differ from those in Boston—there are things you can do to speed up the process, starting with being prepared and well-educated about what’s to come.
 To that end, let’s review how the apartment application process works and what factors impact the timeline.

 In most cases, the rental application process is relatively straightforward.
 It should take somewhere from 24 to 72 hours.
 But sometimes it’s longer; it’s all based on the property manager’s and landlord’s ability to verify your (and possibly others’) screening information.

 After you’ve decided that you want to live in the apartment, you must apply.
 Typically this is done in one of four ways:

 Should you choose to apply online, you could also email the finished version to the leasing office just to be sure that they get eyes on it.

 If it’s a nice apartment, then there may be competition from other people who also like the location, community, budget, etc. There’s a good chance that they too will apply.

 If this is the case, keep in mind that some places operate on a first come first serve policy, while others weigh their options by comparing the prospect tenant applications.
 So, be sure to get your application in as soon as possible and that all of the information is accurate and up to date.

 What will you need for the renter application?